Metallion/vm-network-exercises/01_getting_started.md

 Understanding the layers above 3 in detail is not so important for these exercises.
 We'll go over them quickly.

 When surfing to websites you may have seen a url like `http://192.168.0.10:80`.
 The http part is L7.
-We'll get to that. the :80 part is a TCP port and that's L4.
+We'll get to that.
+The :80 part is a TCP port and that's L4.
 The IP packets of L3 give us a way to get packets from point A to point B to in huge networks but it does nothing more.
 It does not allow multiple processes to listen on *ports* and does not provide any protection against data loss.
 On L4 there are 3 commonly used protocols.

 * TCP: This protocol creates a connection between two IP Addresses and guarantees that data will arrive unchanged and in the right order.
 It has 65535 *ports* that processes can listen on.
 The above example of `http://192.168.0.10:80` makes a http call to TCP port `80` on IP address `192.168.0.10` TCP messages are referred to as *segments*